shekhar014/Wall-Street---Stock-Market-Analyst/README.md

-# kickstart
-Stock market analyst
+# Wall Street - Stock Market Analyst
 This script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.
-It will also display
+It will display
 1) The ticker symbol to coincide with the total volume.
 2) Yearly change from what the stock opened the year at to what the closing price was.
 3) The percent change from the what it opened the year at to what it closed.